Create an Open and Supportive Workplace Culture

 As a society, we endure a workplace culture that refuses to address the issues of mental health: managers struggle to discuss it with employees, colleagues are unsure what they can do to help and employees are terrified of being ostracised or sacked.
 Yet we spend a good majority of our time at work and ultimately it is our jobs that suffer when we endure a stretch of mental illness.

 The wall of silence that surrounds mental ill health at work is as unhelpful to employers as it is to employees.

-There are several steps you can take to ensuring your colleagues feel more supported:
+There are several steps you can take to ensure your colleagues feel more supported:

-INITIATE a conversation with a colleague you suspect might be enduring mental illness.
-Ask how they are feeling, reserving any sort of judgment or diagnosis.
-Don’t make it your job to counsel, just endeavour to listen and offer emotional support.
+- INITIATE a conversation with a colleague you suspect might be enduring mental illness.
+Ask how they are feeling, reserving any sort of judgement or diagnosis.
+Your job is not to counsel, just endeavour to listen and offer emotional support.

 - SUGGEST they seek professional support.
 Refer them to resources at work and offer to help them make an appointment and find other information.

 - CHECK-IN regularly.
 Ask how their appointment went and send time talking about their experiences.
 Show your willingness to speak regularly and openly about how they are feeling.

 - ENCOURAGE them to get involved in social activities.
 Invite them to lunch or take time to share in light-hearted activities as a form of helpful distraction.
 A physical activity, such as a lunchtime exercise class, can be done together and has the added benefits of boosting endorphin's.